Invisible Walls: Privacy-Preserving ISAC Empowered by Reconfigurable Intelligent Surfaces: Privacy-Preserving RIS Beamforming Design

 \subsection{Compatibility with 1-bit RIS}

-Given that most practical RIS hardware supports only 1-bit phase resolution, i.e., $\bm{\phi}_{k,i}[n]\in\{-1,1\}$, we extend our proposed beamforming design algorithm to accommodate such constraints in this section.\footnote{\revhyh{For higher-resolution RIS, such as 2-bit RIS, the outputs of Algorithm 1 can be directly quantized and applied, and experiments (omitted due to space) show strong performance.
-In contrast, direct quantization to 1-bit RIS performs poorly, and this motivates the dedicated 1-bit beamforming algorithm.}} Under this setting, the optimization problem becomes an instance of integer programming, which is typically NP-hard.
+Given that most practical RIS hardware supports only 1-bit phase resolution, i.e., $\bm{\phi}_{k,i}[n]\in\{-1,1\}$, we extend our proposed beamforming design algorithm to accommodate such constraints in this section.
+Under this setting, the optimization problem becomes an instance of integer programming, which is typically NP-hard.
 To address this challenge, we relax the binary constraint by treating $\bm{\phi}_{k,i}[n]$ as a continuous real-valued variable constrained to $[-1,1]$.
 To attract the solution to converge to valid binary values, we introduce a penalty term into the objective function: $\rho((\bm{\phi}_{k,i}[n])^2-1)$, where $\rho$ is a tunable penalty factor that is adaptively adjusted during the iterative optimization process.
 Notably, when $\bm{\phi}_{k,i}[n]$ is $\pm 1$, the penalty term is zero; otherwise, it becomes negative, thereby lowering the overall objective value and discouraging infeasible solutions.
 This strategy effectively guides the optimization toward the desired binary outputs.

 With this modification, the update rule for $\bm{\phi}_{k,i}[n]$ must be adjusted accordingly.
 Taking $\bm{\phi}_{k,1}[n]$ as an example, the corresponding subproblem becomes: